• Home

 Recommended Video

-Anthropic’s popular Claude AI model has seen a significant decline in performance recently according to many developers and heavy users, who say the model increasingly fails to follow instructions, opts for sometimes inappropriate shortcuts, and makes more mistakes on complex workflows.
+Anthropic’s popular Claude AI model has seen a significant decline in performance recently, according to many developers and heavy users, who say the model increasingly fails to follow instructions, opts for sometimes inappropriate shortcuts, and makes more mistakes on complex workflows.

 The complaints appear to be connected to recent changes Anthropic quietly made to the way Claude operates, reducing the model’s default “effort” level in order to economize on the number of tokens, or units of data, the model processes in response to each request.
+(An Anthropic spokesperson has said publicly that the change was listed in the changelog, a running list of updates available to users.)

-User dissatisfaction with Claude’s sudden performance decline and anger at Anthropic’s perceived lack of transparency could potentially derail the company’s runaway growth, just as the company is hoping to woo investors for a potential IPO.
+User dissatisfaction with Claude’s sudden performance decline and anger at Anthropic’s perceived lack of transparency could potentially derail the company’s runaway growth, just as it is hoping to woo investors for a potential IPO.
 The claims that Anthropic has not been candid about the changes it has made to the way Claude operates or the way the changes may increase the cost for using Claude are particularly threatening to Anthropic because it, more than any other AI company, has tried to build a brand reputation on being more transparent than other AI companies and more aligned with its users’ interests.

 Anthropic declined to answer Fortune’s specific questions about Claude users’ complaint on the record.
 Boris Cherny, the Anthropic executive who leads its Claude Code product, responded to user complaints online by saying that Anthropic had reduced the default “effort” Claude makes in answering user prompts to “medium” in response to user feedback that Claude was previously consuming too many tokens per task.
 But many users complained that the company had not highlighted this change to users.

-Across the industry, AI companies are facing rising GPU costs, constrained data center expansion, and difficult trade-offs over which products to prioritize as demand for “agentic” AI systems accelerates faster than infrastructure can scale.
+Across the industry, AI companies are facing rising GPU costs, constrained data center expansion, and difficult tradeoffs over which products to prioritize as demand for “agentic” AI systems accelerates faster than infrastructure can scale.
 While an Anthropic spokesperson has said publicly that the AI lab does not degrade its models to better serve demand, there are reasons to believe the company is facing more acute constraints than some rivals.

 Anthropic suffered a series of recent outages as usage has increased and has introduced stricter usage limits during peak hours, drawing complaints from some users.
 In an internal memo reported by CNBC, OpenAI’s revenue chief also claimed that Anthropic had made a “strategic misstep” by not securing enough compute capacity, and was “operating on a meaningfully smaller curve” than competitors.
-(Anthropic declined to answer CNBC’s questions about these claims .)
+(Anthropic declined to answer CNBC‘s questions about these claims.)

-Meanwhile, Anthropic also announced last week that it had trained a new, yet-to-be-released model called Mythos that is significantly more capable than its Opus AI model—but which is also larger and more expensive to run, meaning that likely consumes more computing capacity than prior models.
+Meanwhile, Anthropic also announced last week that it had trained a new, yet-to-be-released model called Mythos that is significantly more capable than its Opus AI model—but which is also larger and more expensive to run, meaning that it likely consumes more computing capacity than prior models.
 Anthropic stressed that it’s not releasing the model to the general public yet because of security concerns, but some have questioned whether Anthropic lacks sufficient compute capacity to support a broad Mythos rollout.

 Victim of its own success

-The scrutiny on Anthropic underscores the fast-changing nature of the AI market and the stakes involved.
+The scrutiny of Anthropic underscores the fast-changing nature of the AI market and the stakes involved.
 Just last week, Anthropic stunned the industry by announcing that its annualized recurring revenue, or ARR, is now $30 billion, up from $9 billion at the end of 2025.
 OpenAI said last month that it is generating $2 billion a month in revenue, or $24 billion a year, although the two companies do not report revenues in exactly the same way, making direct comparisons problematic.

-Over the last few years, Anthropic has gained significant ground in the AI race, emerging as a leader in enterprise AI and building up significant goodwill among developers and enterprise users.
+Over the past few years, Anthropic has gained significant ground in the AI race, emerging as a leader in enterprise AI and building up significant goodwill among developers and enterprise users.
 But if the anger around Claude’s performance issues persists, it risks eroding some of that goodwill and could lead the company to stumble at a critical moment.

-In response to some of the controversy around Claude’s recent performance issues, Cherny, the Claude Code head, said that Claude Opus 4.6—Anthropic’s flagship model—had introduced “adaptive thinking” in early February, which allows the model to decide how much reasoning to apply to a given task rather than using a fixed budget.
+In response to some of the controversy surrounding Claude’s recent performance issues, Cherny, the Claude Code head, said that Claude Opus 4.6—Anthropic’s flagship model—had introduced “adaptive thinking” in early February, which allows the model to decide how much reasoning to apply to a given task rather than using a fixed budget.
 In early March, Anthropic also shifted the default setting down to a “medium effort” level, Cherny said.
 While Claude Code users can manually change the tool’s effort levels, users who pay for the Pro versions of Cowork or the desktop version of Claude are not able to change the default at this time.

-He also pushed back on speculation that the model had been purposely watered down and on complaints from users that the change was rolled out with a lack of transparency, claiming the changes were made in response to user feedback and were flagged to users via a pop-up within the Claude Code interface.
+He also pushed back on speculation that the model had been purposely watered down, and on complaints from users that the change was rolled out with a lack of transparency, claiming the changes were made in response to user feedback and were flagged to users via a pop-up within the Claude Code interface.

 ‘Unusable for complex engineering tasks’